kipkosek/bloccit/README.md

-== README
+# Bloccit

-## Bloccit: A Reddit replica to teach the fundamentals of web development and Rails.
+### A Reddit replica to teach the fundamentals of web development and Ruby on Rails.

-Made with my mentor at Bloc.